apache/pulsar/site2/docs/functions-overview.md

 ### Trigger Pulsar Functions

-You can [trigger](functions-deploying.md#triggering-pulsar-functions) Pulsar Functions running in the [cluster mode](#cluster-mode) with the [command line](#command-line-interface).
-After triggering Pulsar Functions, you can pass a specific value to a function and get the return value *without* creating a client, sending a message to the right input topic.
+You can [trigger](functions-deploying.md#triggering-pulsar-functions) a Pulsar Function running in the [cluster mode](#cluster-mode) with the [command line](#command-line-interface).
+When triggering a Pulsar Function, you can pass a specific value to the Function and get the return value *without* creating a client.
 Triggering is useful for, but not limited to, testing and debugging purposes.

 > Note
 > Triggering a function is no different from invoking a function by producing a message on one of the function input topics.
 The [`pulsar-admin functions trigger`](reference-pulsar-admin.md#trigger) command is a convenient mechanism for sending messages to functions without using the [`pulsar-client`](reference-cli-tools.md#pulsar-client) tool or a language-specific client library.